- Sermon Notes

 - Whether we know it or not.
 Whether we recognize it or not.
 We all need Jesus.

-- An angel of God appears to Cornelius with a message that he must send some men to Joppa and send for a man named Simon Peter who will tell him what
+- An angel of God appears to Cornelius with a message that he must send some men to Joppa and send for a man named Simon Peter who will tell him what he must do.

 - An interesting question; why didn’t God just explain the whole thing through the angel?
 It’s not their mission, it’s ours.